2019 CCFSA LEGISLATIVE AGENDA

-The CT Council of Family Service Agencies (CCFSA) is an innovative and efficient provider network offering high quality, outcome-driven human services focused on strengthening CT’s families and communities.
-We support policies that strengthen family service agencies and the essential services our members provide to more than 180,000 people in CT each year.
-As a result of CCFSA’s rigorous standards, we represent the most highly qualified CT providers producing the strongest outcomes in the areas of child welfare, mental health, intellectual disabilities and substance use services.
+The CT Council of Family Service Agencies (CCFSA) is an innovative and efficient statewide provider network offering high quality, outcome-driven human services focused on strengthening CT’s families and communities.
+We support policies that strengthen the services we provide to more than 180,000 people in CT each year and the family service agencies that provide those services.
+As a result of CCFSA’s rigorous standards, we represent the most highly qualified of CT providers producing the strongest outcomes in the areas of child welfare, mental health, intellectual disabilities and substance use services.
 CCFSA’s statewide human service delivery network strengthens communities across the state through collaboration of local service providers under one centralized administrative system for program management, fiscal oversight and data/ quality assurance.
-Together we are working to break the cycle of intergenerational poverty.

 3. Resource allocation and program evaluation should be based on dynamic, outcome and data-driven systems.